Superexpert/openai-changes-everything-com/episodes/does-chatgpt-make-homework-obsolete/index.markdown

 # AI and the Future of Education: Key Insights from Preston Shaw

-In this week's episode of *OpenAI Changes Everything*, host Stephen Walther sits down with Priten Shah, author of the bestselling book *AI and the Future of Education* and CEO of Pedagogy.Cloud.
+In this week's episode of *Move 37 Podcast*, host Stephen Walther sits down with Priten Shah, author of the bestselling book *AI and the Future of Education* and CEO of Pedagogy.Cloud.
 The discussion centers around the transformative impact of generative AI on education and raises fundamental questions about the future of teaching, homework, assessments, and social-emotional learning.

 ## Will AI Replace Teachers?